 Restructure the Economy when Jobs Change

 That probably means job loss.
-The challenge, as MIT’s Autor points out, is how to “create good jobs along with new technology; and to prepare workers for the gig economy when social safety nets are lacking.”
+MIT’s Autor says the challenge is how to “create good jobs along with new technology; and to prepare workers for the gig economy when social safety nets are lacking.”

 VC Albert Wenger of Union Square Ventures left us with this thought rattling around in our brains: “We can’t reframe everything in terms of full employment; we should be more honest about what work will look like… jobs will go away.
 Going forward, we need to ask how to restructure the economy when jobs change.”